MicrosoftDocs/dataexplorer-docs/data-explorer/data-connection-event-hub-csharp.md

 ---
-title: 'Create an event hub data connection for Azure Data Explorer by using C#'
+title: 'Create an Event Hubs data connection for Azure Data Explorer by using C#'
-description: In this article, you learn how to create an event hub data connection for Azure Data Explorer by using C#. ms.reviewer: lugoldbe ms.topic: how-to ms.date: 01/03/2022
+description: In this article, you learn how to create an Event Hubs data connection for Azure Data Explorer by using C#. ms.reviewer: lugoldbe ms.topic: how-to ms.date: 01/03/2022
 ---

-# Create an event hub data connection for Azure Data Explorer by using C#
+# Create an Event Hubs data connection for Azure Data Explorer by using C\#

 > [!div class="op_single_selector"]
 > * [Portal](ingest-data-event-hub.md)